San Francisco Giants CEO, Larry Baer, Has Public Fight With Wife, Appears To Pull Her To The Ground

 “Regrettably today we had a heated argument in public over a family matter,” the statement read.
 “We are deeply embarrassed by the situation and have resolved the issue.

 Baer joined the San Francisco Giants’ organization in 1980 and initially worked as a marketing director, The Guardian notes.
-He was part of a group that purchased the team in the early nineties to help the team to remain in San Francisco.
+He was part of a group that purchased the team in the early ’90s to help the team to remain in San Francisco.
 Over the years, he moved up the corporate ladder until he became the CEO.
-Deadspin reports that he has worked in several capacities in the organization like COO and President.
+Deadspin reports that he has worked in several capacities in the organization such as COO and president.